dirkjasmit/EegBatchExtractApp/README.md

 ### UIPICKFILE

-Copyright (c) 2007, Douglas M. Schwarz
-All rights reserved.
+uipickfile.m is Copyright (c) 2007, Douglas M. Schwarz All rights reserved.

 Redistribution and use in source and binary forms, with or without